richburroughs/what-oncall-does-to-us/slides.md

 # Scientific American article

-> “People who were able to detach from work even while on call were most likely to recoup their energies and avoid effects on mood and cortisol.
-In lieu of actually reducing work availability, practicing mental detachment from work might be the next best approach.”
+> “People who were able to detach from work even while on call were most likely to recoup their energies and avoid effects on mood and cortisol."

 ^ Mental detachment